SPSCOM/SP-fmwork/js-employee-spotlight/README.md

 ![Screeshot of the Employee Spotlight web part options](./assets/Employee-spotlight-options.png).

- Once the user selects all the configuration details, the web part display the spotlight details from the configured list.
+ Once the user selects all the configuration details, the web part displays the spotlight details from the configured list.

 ![Screeshot of the Employee Spotlight web part](./assets/Employee-spotlight-priview.png).

-> Does only show data when hosted in SharePoint.
-No mock data at this point for local testing the rendering.
+> Data is displayed only when hosted in SharePoint.
+No mock data included at this point for local testing.
-> To display the spotlight details in webpart, Create the list and add items to it.

 ## Used SharePoint Framework Version
 ![drop](https://img.shields.io/badge/drop-GA-green.svg)